409A Valuation Cost in 2026: Complete Pricing Guide

 When cheap becomes risky: Self-service calculators without professional oversight, outdated methodologies, one-page "valuation certificates," and providers without audit support don't qualify for safe harbor.

-Tax Implications and IRS Penalties
+What Are the Tax Implications and IRS Penalties for Getting This Wrong?

 - Immediate Income Recognition: Tax liability without cash to pay it